Skip to content

 Check before publishing

 Documentation is published automatically when merged into the main branch.
-Therefore, before merging a pull request, please check locally that
+Therefore, before merging a pull request, please check locally

 • the documentation is easy to read